State House speaker says chamber won't hear school voucher bill

 “Quite honestly, I don’t believe it will be heard in the House,” McCall said Thursday during a legislative summit sponsored by the Oklahoma Press Association.
 “That is just not a priority of our membership.”

-McCall said the Legislature last year did a lot of work on open school transfers.
+McCall noted that the Legislature did a lot of work on open school transfers last year.
 He said he believes that is the best policy for the state and that it works in all corners of the state.

-McCall said he is not aware of any voucher bills that have been filed in the House.

-McCall said many rural schools are concerned vouchers could hurt their districts because there are few options.
+He said many rural school leaders are concerned that vouchers could hurt their districts because there are few options.

 “That is why I feel the open transfer is a much more equitable policy,” McCall said.